Tracker Mortgages

 Frequently asked.

-Your mortgage rate will increase by the same amount as the base rate rise.
-For example, if the base rate goes up by 0.25%, your tracker rate will also increase by 0.25%, and your monthly payments will go up accordingly.
-The exact increase in pounds depends on your outstanding balance and remaining term.
+Your rate goes up by the same amount as the base rate.
+If the base rate rises by 0.25%, your tracker rate rises by 0.25% too, and your monthly payments follow.
+How much more you pay in pounds depends on your outstanding balance and how long you have left on the term.

 Talk to a specialist.